juliancoffee/dotfiles/README.md

 ### Setup
-There is file setup.sh, written for POSIX shell using coreutils as dependency.<br>
+There is file setup.sh, written for POSIX shell using coreutils as dependency.